metaseed/pwsh/Cmdlet/lf/dev.md

 ## debug
-in pwsh script we use `Show-MessageBox` we can also use the `!command` to waiting for a key press after the command executing. for example:
+in pwsh script we use `Show-MessageBox` we can also use the `!command` to waiting for a key press after the command executing to view the log. i.e. from `write-host` for example:
 ```pwsh
 cmd trash-selected &pwsh -nologo -noninteractive -noprofile -file M:/Script/Pwsh/Cmdlet/lf/config/scripts/trash.ps1